-The Council faces severe funding pressures, particularly in the face of the COVID-19 crisis.
-It is therefore imperative that Council resources are focused on the vulnerable and on its highest priorities.
+The Council faces unprecedented financial pressures as a result of; the longer term impact of the COVID-19 crisis, Brexit, the war in Ukraine and the general economic climate of rising prices and the increasing cost of debt.
+It is therefore imperative that Council resources are optimised and are focused on the vulnerable and on its highest priorities.

 How much will it Cost/ (Save) Is there sufficient funding - if not quantify the Shortfall Revenue or Capital?
-Current Financial Year (Year 1) £124m Yes Capital Next Financial Year (Year 2) £86m No Capital Following Financial Year (Year 3) £54m No Capital
+Current Financial Year (Year 1) £102m Yes Capital Next Financial Year (Year 2) £85m No Capital Following Financial Year (Year 3) £70m No Capital